markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

     Error: Missing Row.
 For instance, the following case is not covered: age = 50.

-A solver tries to proof that for all possible values, the tables has a result.
+A solver tries to proof that for all possible values, the table has a result.
 If it finds an example for which this is not the case, it reports this example.
 It reports such an example to the user as an error; `age = 50` is such an example.